 Image credit: homespecially.com

 Looking for modern walkway ideas for the front of a house?
-Uniform-shaped pavers on top of pebbles work for an ultra-modern design.
-Learn how you can use pebbles and pavers for more creative designs at homespecially.com.
+Uniform-shaped brick pavers on top of pebbles work for an ultra-modern front walkway design.

 Pebbles Work with Wood, Too